Hochopepper/SwordToShield/Character_Creation/Classes/Warrior.md

 attack with a -5 penalty.
 On a hit you deal an additional 10 damage.

 ### Sentinal
-When a creature enters within your range you may make an attack at them without using a reaction.
+When a creature enters within your range you may expend a reaction to make an attack against them.

 ### Charge
 When you move 20 feet in a straight line twords a creature and make an attack